wsor4035/dev.luanti.org/content/for-creators/distributing-games-outside-contentdb.md

 ## Licensing
 As the Luanti engine is licensed under LGPLv2.1, it means that any changes you make to the engine source code need to be made available.
 This however may not apply to the game you're distributing, which could even be licensed under proprietary terms if you do not make use of any copyleft mods.
 This isn't legal advice however, and you should consult a lawyer to be absolutely sure.

-You can choose to version control your engine fork in Git (which has the added bonus of being able to automatically make builds using CI on your favourite Git host).
+You can choose to version control your engine fork in Git (which has the added bonus of being able to automatically make builds using CI on your favorite Git host).
 Alternatively for the absolute minimum necessary you can export your current source tree with modifications as an archive file using something like this:

 ```bash
 stashName=`git stash create`; git archive $stashName | gzip > ../cool-game-engine-fork-$(date +'%Y-%m-%d').tar.gz
 ```

-Make some place where this file is available, and be sure to update it whenever new builds are made. `gzip` can be replaced with your favourite compression method, if so desired.
+Make some place where this file is available, and be sure to update it whenever new builds are made. `gzip` can be replaced with your favorite compression method, if so desired.

 ## Examples
 A large portion of the initial version of this page documents changes that were made to the engine for the [NodeCore Android app](https://play.google.com/store/apps/details?id=se.voxelmanip.nodecore).
 Its source code is available for download [here](https://nodecore.voxelmanip.se/src/) and can be used as an example of how to use the advice given on this page (though it is several versions behind at this point).